Hip Arthroscopy Post-Operative Instructions

 Driving After Surgery:

 The ability for someone to resume driving after surgery is seldom a medical question, but usually a legal question.
-It is the responsibility of all licensed drivers to drive safely at all times, no matter what their permanent or temporary impairment may be.
+It is the responsibility of all licensed drivers to always drive safely, no matter what their permanent or temporary impairment may be.
 Reaction time following surgery may be compromised, secondary to medication and/or pain.
+The ability to fully use all extremities may be impaired after surgery, especially if surgery involved your right foot/ankle.

 Follow-Up Instructions:

-1. Follow up in clinic with your surgeon as scheduled.
-If your appointment has not already been made at the time of discharge, you will need to call to make the appointment in 10-14
+- Follow up in clinic with your surgeon as scheduled.
+If your appointment has not already been made at the time of discharge, you will need to call to make the appointment in 10-14 days.

 When to Call the Office?